IepIweidieng/TJAPlayer3/tja.md

 If `<enum-str-range>` is (empty) or `m`, the requirement is fulfilled if the value is more than or equal to ("≥") the given requirement (for a Boolean condition, when the value is 1 (true)). \
 If `<enum-str-range>` is `l`, the requirement is fulfilled if the value is less than ("\<") the given requirement (for a Boolean condition, when the value is 0 (false)).

-* If no condition and requirements are specified, the currently taken branch will be taken by default.
+* If no condition and requirements are specified, the currently targeted branch will be taken by default.
 * If the Master requirement is fulfilled, the *<ruby>達<rt>Tatsu</rt>人<rt>jin</rt></ruby>* Master "branch"/path will be taken by default.
 * Otherwise, if the Expert requirement is fulfilled, the *<ruby>玄<rt>Kuro</rt>人<rt>uto</rt></ruby>* "Professional"/Advanced ("Expert") "branch"/path will be taken by default.
 * Otherwise: The *<ruby>普<rt>Fu</rt>通<rt>tsuu</rt></ruby>* Normal "branch"/path is taken by default.